 Paediatric population (aged ≥ 1 month to less than 2 years)

 An additional 11 patients, aged ≥ 1 month to less than 2 years old were enroled to receive macitentan without randomisation, 9 patients from the open-label arm of the TOMORROW study and 2 Japanese patients from the PAH3001 study.
-PAH3001 was a multi-centre, open-label, single-arm, Phase 3 study in Japanese paediatric participants (between ≥ 3 months and < 15 years of age) with PAH, conducted to assess the pharmacokinetics and efficacy of macitentan.

 At baseline, 6 patients from the TOMORROW study were on PDE5i therapy.
-At enrolment, the age range of the patients ranged from 1.2 years-1.9 years.
+At enrolment, the age range of the patients ranged from 1.2 years to 1.9 years.
 Patients were either WHO FC II (4) or FC I (5).
 PAH associated with congenital heart disease was the most common aetiology (5 patients), followed by idiopathic PAH (4 patients).
-The initially administered daily dose was 2.5 mg macitentan until the patients reached the 2 years of age.
+The initially administered daily dose was 2.5 mg macitentan until the patients reached 2 years of age.
 After a median follow-up of 37.3 weeks, none of the patients had experienced a CEC-confirmed disease progression event, a CEC-confirmed hospitalisation for PAH, a CEC-confirmed death due to PAH, or an event of death from all causes.
-NT-proBNP was reduced by 42.9% (n=6) at Week 12, 53.2% (n=5) at Week 24 and 26.1% (n=6) at Week 36.
+NT-proBNP was reduced by 42.9% (N=6) at Week 12, 53.2% (N=5) at Week 24 and 26.1% (N=6) at Week 36.

 At baseline, 1 Japanese patient from the PAH3001 study was on PDE5i therapy.
 Both Japanese patients were male and their ages at enrolment were 21 months and 22 months.
-Both patients were in Panama FC I and II and the leading aetiology was post-operative PAH.
+The leading aetiology in both patients was post-operative PAH.
+The initially administered daily dose was 2.5 mg macitentan until the patients reached 2 years of age.
 At Week 24, a reduction in baseline NT-proBNP levels of -3.894 pmol/L and -16.402 pmol/L was observed.
+PVRI reduction from baseline at Week 24 was 2.64 WU m2 in 1 patient.
+In the second patient, PVRI reduction from baseline was determined at Week 39 and was 5.39 WU m2.
+Both patients remained stable in Panama FC through Week 52, maintaining their baseline classifications of FC II and FC I, respectively.

 Exposure-matching to adult patients was not established in this age group (see sections 4.2 and 5.2).